rlyle/KrakenBot/readme.md

 This is my implementation of a trading bot that I use with the Kraken Exchange.
 I've seen a bit of success with it, please feel free to download and have fun!

 # Installing
 You can install as a command line tool by running the following commmand.
+On some systems you might need to run the command line as administrator or use sudo to install this script globally.
 ```
 npm install -g .
 ```